wp-plugins/codepeople-post-map/readme.txt

 *   Options: This setting allows you to select which map controls should be available.
 *	Display the Panoramio layer: Displays a new layer on map with images published in Panoramio (available only in the premium version of plugin)
 *	Display a bundle of points in the same area, like a cluster: Allows grouping multiple points in a cluster (available only in the premium version of plugin)
+*	Display Featured Image by default: Displays the Featured Image in posts and pages in the infowindows, if the points don't have associated an image.
 *	Display the user's location: Displays a marker with the location of user that is visiting the webpage (available only in the premium version of plugin)
 *	Title of user's location: Enter the title of infowindow belonging to the user's marker (available only in the premium version of plugin)
 *	Display the get directions link: Displays a link in the infowindow to get the directions to the point (available only in the premium version of plugin)